negativetwelve/project-1/readme.md

 After reloading the page again, we have another error, this time, there's an undefined method `users_path`.
 What does this mean?
 It means we're missing a route that allows us to submit the form.
 We need to a add a POST endpoint at `/signup` that calls the correct method on the `UsersController`.
 Which method do we want to add?
 Think about which method is responsible for creating a new User object.
+Also remember to add the method and views that come after creating the user, and here's a hint, it starts with 's' and it finds a user by ID.

 After adding that method to the `UsersController` (you can leave the method blank for now) as well as adding the correct route to `routes.rb`, reload the page.